nkalait/mamela-audiobook-player-open/README.md

 For now I am testing using Mac and it works but there is still a lot to do.

-The code is a bit messy since I was first testing out some stuff.
+The code is a bit messy since I was first testing out some stuff (I am kinda new to Golang).

 Any and all assistance is welcome